EvSecDev/SCMP/README.md

 The contents of the file are ignored.
 The ownership/permissions are ignored.

-The use of installation/checks/reload/dependency fields are still valid.
+The use of install/postinstall/preapply/postapply/reload/dependency fields are still valid.

-### Install commands
+### Install/PostInstall commands

 Commands in this metadata JSON array are run only by using the controller deploy argument `--install`.

-This feature is meant to provide a mechanism to initialize a service prior to deploying the file.
+This feature is meant to provide a mechanism to initialize a service prior to and after deploying the file.

+The `PostInstall` section is run only after a successful reload.

 An example of its usage would be install a package.